gauravsurtani/Email-Link/README.md

 - **Memory Issues**: For large MBOX files, increase Java heap size in Neo4j config
 - **Import Errors**: Ensure your MBOX file is in standard format from Gmail Takeout
 - **Connection Issues**: Verify Neo4j is running and credentials are correct
+- **OpenAI API**: Ensure your API key is valid and has sufficient quota

 ### Event Extraction Issues
 - **Unicode Encoding Issues (Windows)**: If you encounter encoding errors with emojis, use: